Dependencies

 list

-To list information about the dependencies in your local project, run:
+To list information about installed dependencies, run:

 ape pm list